CorpSouth/configs-and-dotfiles/README.md

 Special thanks to Leah Neukirchen for keeping the Calm Window Manager project alive https://github.com/leahneukirchen/cwm

 Special thanks to Baskerville for the excellent Simple X11 Hotkey Daemon, completely changed the way I use Linux

+Special thanks to Bakkeby for the flexipatch editions of suckless software